Log Homes and the Importance of Adequate Roof Overhangs

 An overhang refers to the part of the roof that extends beyond the wall.
 The purpose of the overhang, or eve of the roof, is to move water off the roof into a gutter system or directly onto the ground.
 I can’t really say why so many log homes are designed without adequate overhangs, but it happens a lot.

-There is no question that log homes need more of an overhang than a conventional house.
-This is because logs are more vulnerable to deterioration from the elements than conventional home building materials, and therefore need more protection.
-The fact that conventional roof systems are so widely used on log homes, along with the additional cost of extending overhangs, results in many log homes being built without enough protection.
+There is no question that log homes need a greater overhang than a conventional house.
+This is because logs are more vulnerable to deterioration from the elements than conventional home-building materials and therefore require more protection.
+The fact that conventional roof systems are widely used on log homes, along with the additional cost of extending overhangs, results in many log homes being built with insufficient protection.

 On an existing home, it gets a bit more complicated.
-We have done eve extensions and worked with carpenters to do overhang extensions on existing homes.
-Many times, it’s recommended to concentrate efforts on the sections that are causing the most problems.
-Finding a creative professional who can work out the issues of roof lines and connections is also important.
+We have done eve extensions and worked with carpenters to add overhangs to existing homes.
+Often, it’s recommended to focus on the sections that are causing the most problems.
+Finding a creative professional who can resolve issues with roof lines and connections is also important.

 Call 715-373-5744.